Delaney Bramlett

 Delaine Alvin "Delaney" Bramlett (July 1, 1939 – December 27, 2008) was an American singer and guitarist.
 He was best known for his musical partnership with his wife Bonnie Bramlett in the band Delaney & Bonnie and Friends, which included a wide variety of other musicians, many of whom were successful in other contexts.

 Early life

 Bramlett was born in Pontotoc, Mississippi.
-He began playing guitar when he was eight years old, but didn't get serious about the instrument until he was a teenager.
+He began playing guitar when he was 8 years old, but did not get serious about the instrument until he was a teenager.
 He started singing in school and at twelve he had a quartet.
-Bramlett joined the United States Navy before he was 17, serving for two and half to three years.
+Bramlett joined the United States Navy before he was 17, serving for two and a half to three years.
 He took boot camp at Naval Station Great Lakes, spending over half his hitch there.

 After his discharge, he moved to Los Angeles in the early 1960s, where he worked as a bartender before he started performing in clubs.